lightningnetwork/lnd/docs/grpc/javascript.md

 // such that every call is properly encrypted and authenticated var credentials = grpc.credentials.combineChannelCredentials(sslCreds, macaroonCreds);

-// Pass the crendentials when creating a channel var lnrpcDescriptor = grpc.load("rpc.proto");
+// Pass the credentials when creating a channel var lnrpcDescriptor = grpc.load("rpc.proto");
 var lnrpc = lnrpcDescriptor.lnrpc;
 var client = new lnrpc.Lightning('some.address:10009', credentials);